Articles and Departments

 Photo Quizzes should be original articles that have not been published previously and are not under consideration for publication elsewhere.
 Articles that demonstrate a family medicine perspective on and approach to a common clinical condition are particularly desirable.

 - The first/corresponding author must be an experienced physician.
 Residents and medical students may be coauthors.
+Fill out an Author Profile form(1 page PDF), and include it with your Photo Quiz submission.

 - For military authors, please include your medical degree in addition to your military rank.